-Assessor's comments if any:
+Assessor's comments if any:....

-Signature:

-Date:

-Student's name:.....
+Signature:....

-4.1 Assessment of Industrial Training shall be based on the following attributes:

-The Assessment by the visiting internal (University) supervisor (10%).
+4.1 Assessment of Industrial Training shall be based on the following attributes: The Assessment by the visiting internal (University) supervisor (10%).
 The visiting internal supervisor will elicit information through reviewing of logbook, and interviewing the candidate, external (on-site) supervisor, and anyone else working with the candidate.
 The visiting supervisor shall use the following form in assessing individual candidates.

+Student's name:

 Reg.
 No:

-Company/Organization
+Company/Organization •••••

 P.O Box

 Place:

 Company's Contact Person Position

-Industrial Supervisor
+Industrial Supervisor Position:

-Date and time of visit: 1 03111011 ••••••
+Date and time of visit:

-Date and time of visit

 Table 8: STUDENT ASSESSMENT:

 Marking Consideration Maximum marks Marks awarded

 Logbook keeping and filling 20

 Daily participation at IT activities 30

 Adherence to professional ethics and code of conduct 30

 Team work and time management 20

 Total 100

 Reduced marks (10%)

-Any comments on student

-Any comments on student

-Any comments IT organization
+Any comments on student.....
+Any comments IT organization ......
+Supervisor ́s signature:..... date.....

-Supervisor's signature: date date

-Student's Logbook verified by the external supervi sor (20%)

-IT report verified by the external supervisor (40%)

-Student's oral presentation before a panel of h nental academic sta ff

-(30%). is, ner departi nontar academic sta

-()(-,0).

-Table 9 Industrial Training Assessment of Oral F Presentation (F inal Examination) fo r

-BSc Information Systems Management -

-Doe miormation systems management

-Marking consideration Maximum marks Marks awarded Understanding of Organization's use of ICTs 25 Analysis and Reflection on Field Activities 15 Scientific Recommendations 20 Overall Presentation 15
+Marking consideration Maximum marks Marks awarded

+Understanding of Organization's use of ICTs 25

+Analysis and Reflection on Field Activities 15

+Scientific Recommendations 20

+Overall Presentation 15

+Response to Questions 10

+Innovation Initiatives 15

+Total 100

+Marks Out of (30%)